FAQs: Professional Growth Cycle

 The Council has heard that this is often unnecessary as it repeats information available elsewhere.
 All that is now required is a summary statement that confirms whether the teacher meets (Tūturu | Full Category One - previously called Full Practising Certificate) or is likely to meet (Pūmau | Full Category Two - previously called Subject to Confirmation) the Standards | Ngā Paerewa.

 What will be important for me to keep if I move to a different job?

 You should keep your Summary Statement, and it’s advisable to keep the feedback you have received if it is still relevant.
 Anything else relevant to your professional learning may be valuable to keep but remember you should not take information and data about your learners and their families or whānau.

 The registration policy document Requirements for Teacher Registration, Practising Certificates and Limited Authority to Teach: Teaching in Aotearoa New Zealand Te Whakaako I Aotearoa can be found here on the Teaching Council website.
 It outlines the requirements for each practising certificate issue and renewal.

 Where can I learn more about endorsement - who can be my endorser and what is the endorser’s role?

-The Endorser Guideline can be found here on the Teaching Council website (please note this document is currently being updated to reflect the professional growth and annual certification cycles).
+The Endorser Guideline can be found here on the Teaching Council website.
 It provides information relevant to teacher and kaiako applicants, principals, tumuaki and professional leaders as endorsers across a wide range of settings.